edogola4/Weather-App/README.md

 ## Contributing

-Contributions are welcome!
+Contributions to the project are highly encouraged.
+If you have suggestions for enhancements or wish to report issues, please submit a pull request or open an issue on the repository.
 If you would like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (e.g., `feature-branch`).